-two-week intensive to take your scenes from good to great
+three-week intensive to take your scenes from good to great

 Give yourself the unique experience of working side by side with an editor.